Chloeliyi/Chloe_Asg1/README.md

 # Features

 Index Page: <br>
-The index page is the first page vistors will see and it contains a short section about the history of NCT, along with a photo of the band, followed by a video showcasing the different memberso and finally a footer.
+The index page is the first page vistors will see and it contains a short section about the history of NCT, along with a photo of the band, followed by a video showcasing the different members and a footer with a link to the NCT fandom wiki and a second navigation menu.

 Members Page: <br>
 The members page contains information about the different members.
-It is split up into rows of three with each having their own photo along with a short paragraphy with information such as names, birthdays and music positions.
+It is split up into rows of three with each having their own photo along with a short paragraphy with information such as names, birthdays and positions.
+At the bottom is a footer with a link to the NCT fandom wiki and a second navigation menu.

 Music Page: <br>
 The music page contains information about NCT's music.
-Each release has it's own photo along with a list showing the songs included, along with the date of release.
+Each release has it's own photo along with a dropdown list listing the different songs included, along with the date of release.
+At the bottom is a footer with a link to the NCT fandom wiki and a second navigation menu.

 Merch Page: <br>
-The merch page contains a link to the official merchandise store along
+The merch page contains a link to the official merchandise store along with several products that users can buy with links back to the store to purchase.
+At the bottom is a footer with a link to the NCT fandom wiki and a second navigation menu.

 Resource Page: <br>
-The resource page contains information about NCT's different social media.
-There is also a containing a contact form.
+The resource page contains information about NCT's different social media with another section containing a contact form.
+At the bottom is a footer with a link to the NCT fandom wiki and a second navigation menu.

 Existing Features: <br>
 .Feature 1 - Youtube video on index page that users can click to watch. <br>